Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 To gap out these spin-1/2 degrees of freedom, we simply introduce several symmetric Heisenberg interactions:

 And $H_J'$ leaves three spin-singlets as a non-degenerate ground state.
 As the consequence, the 1D Haldane chain decoration on 1D blocks labeled by $\tau_2$ is obstruction-free.

-\paragraph{Spin-1/2 fermions}For spin-1/2 fermions, there is no nontrivial 1D SPT phase on $\tau_2$, hence there is also no nontrivial 1D block-state.
+\paragraph{Spin-1/2 fermions}For spin-1/2 fermions, there is no nontrivial 1D SPT phase on $\tau_2$, hence there is also no nontrivial 1D block state.

-Then we investigate the block-state decoration on the 1D blocks $\tau_3$ with ``$\mathbb{Z}_2$ on-site symmetry'' by reflection symmetry $\bs{M}_1$ acting internally.
-Hence the candidate 1D block-states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle conditions (\ref{2-twisted}) \cite{special,general1,general2}, where $G_{\mathrm{1D}}=\mathbb{Z}_2$.
-For spinless fermions, There are two possible root phases on each 1D block labeled by $\tau_3$: \begin{enumerate}[1.] \item Majora chain; \item 1D fSPT phase, formed by double Majorana chains. \end{enumerate} Majorana chain decoration on each 1D block $\tau_3$ leave 12 dangling Majorana zero modes near 0D block $\mu$, and there are 4 dangling Majorana zero modes on each reflection plane.
-3-fold rotations $\bs{R}_3^j\in C_3^j$ ($j=1,2,3,4$) repermute these reflection planes ($xy$, $xz$ and $yz$ planes), and 2-fold rotations $\bs{R}_2^k\in C_2^k$ ($k=1,2,3$) are in-plane manipulations.
+Then we investigate the block state decoration on the 1D blocks $\tau_3$ with ``$\mathbb{Z}_2$ on-site symmetry'' by reflection symmetry $\bs{M}_1$ acting internally.
+Hence the candidate 1D block states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle conditions (\ref{2-twisted}) \cite{special,general1,general2}, where $G_{\mathrm{1D}}=\mathbb{Z}_2$.
+For spinless fermions, There are two possible root phases on each 1D block labeled by $\tau_3$: \begin{enumerate}[1.] \item Majorana chain; \item 1D fSPT phase, formed by double Majorana chains. \end{enumerate} Majorana chain decoration on each 1D block $\tau_3$ leaves 12 dangling Majorana zero modes near 0D block $\mu$, and there are 4 dangling Majorana zero modes on each reflection plane.
+3-fold rotations $\bs{R}_3^j\in C_3^j$ ($j=1,2,3,4$) permute these reflection planes ($xy$, $xz$ and $yz$ planes), and 2-fold rotations $\bs{R}_2^k\in C_2^k$ ($k=1,2,3$) are in-plane manipulations.
 We study the $xy$-plane as an example.

 On the $xy$-plane, there are 4 dangling Majorana zero modes near 0D block $\mu$ from Majorana chain decorations, with the following rotation symmetry properties:

 We define two complex fermions from $\xi_j$ ($j=1,2,3,4$):